kwasplen/starter-hugo-research-group/content/event/umces-chesapeake-global-collaboratory-summit/index.md

 ---
-title: UMCES Chesapeake Global Collaboratory Summit
+title: Chesapeake Global Collaboratory Summit
 abstract: Join leaders in science, industry, government, and the nonprofit world to discuss harnessing the power of big data and new technologies to accelerate solutions to society's most complex environmental challenges.